littlebee/react-datum/README.md

 ```

-## For Display and Input
+## For Display and Input!

-In the example above, the comment field, having the `inputMode="edit"` prop, renders as an input and when the user enters a comment, `kittenModel.set('comment', userEnteredValue)` is called.
-Using the **Rd.Form** component, you can easily convert the above into a editable form with a save and cancel buttons:
+In the example above, the comment field, having the `inputMode="edit"` prop, renders as an input and when the user enters a comment, `kittenModel.set('comment', userEnteredValue, {silent: true})` is called.

+Adding the **Rd.Form** component, you can easily convert the above into a editable form with a save and cancel buttons:

 <img alt="Screenshot from doc/examples/form/form.html" src="https://gitlab.corp.zulily.com/bwilkerson/react-datum/raw/master/img/react-datum_form-example.png" align="right"/>
 ```javascript